Scottsdale, Arizona: Economy

 The tourism industry is Scottsdale's primary employer, accounting for 39% of the city's workforce.
 In 2005, Scottsdale attracted over 7.5 million visitors to the city, providing an economic impact of over $3.1 billion.

 The city of Scottsdale is tied with Atlanta for fourth, after New York City, Las Vegas, and Chicago respectively, as having the most AAA Five-Diamond hotels and resorts in the United States.
 In 2015, AAA bestowed four such properties in Scottsdale with the highest honor: The Phoenician and The Canyon Suites, part of The Luxury Collection, Four Seasons Hotels Scottsdale at Troon North, and the Fairmont Hotels and Resorts Princess Resort and Spa.

-As of 2016, Scottsdale has the highest number of destination spas per capita of any city in the United States.
+In 2016, Scottsdale had the highest number of destination spas per capita of any city in the United States.

 The region's year-round warm weather and abundant sunshine is a major factor in Scottsdale's tourism appeal.
-In particular, during the winter, thousands of tourists and retirees from the midwest, the northeast, and as far away as Canada (known locally as "snowbirds") flood the area with visits from brief to long term.
+In particular, during the winter, thousands of tourists and retirees from the Midwest, the northeast, and as far away as Canada (known locally as snowbirds) flood the area with visits from brief to long term.
 Those who practice the same migration routine annually often end up purchasing winter homes in the area.

 The Mayo Clinic has one of its three major campuses in Scottsdale.
 This and its resulting effects have made Scottsdale an attractive destination for medical care.

 The aviation industry has also grown in Scottsdale, with the construction of Scottsdale Airport in North Scottsdale, in the 1960s.
 Today, it is one of the busiest single-runway airports in the United States in terms of aircraft operations.
-Though there is little to no commercial air service, nearly all operations are corporate or general aviation.
+However, there is little to no commercial air service; nearly all operations are corporate or general aviation.

 The immediate area surrounding the Scottsdale Airport, known locally as the Airpark, has developed rapidly as a regional center of commerce.
 By 2004, the Airpark had grown to become the second-largest employment center in the Phoenix Metropolitan Area, with over 50,000 people being employed within a few-mile radius of the airport itself – notably in financial, retail, service, technological, design and manufacturing fields.